Cytomegalovirus (CMV) pneumonia is an infection of the lungs that can occur in people who have a suppressed immune system.

 Low oxygen levels in the blood in people with CMV pneumonia often predicts death, especially in patients who need to be placed on a breathing machine.

-Complications of CMV infection in people with AIDS include:
+Complications of CMV infection in people with AIDS include spread of disease to other parts of the body:

 Complications of CMV pneumonia include: